mkmk88/ci40-weather-station/README.md

 ## Setup For Execution - Development

 Lumpy uses Awa Client Daemon to communicate the with the Cloud LWM2M server It requires few steps to be done before running the project.
-First of all you need to go to CreatorKit console and create certificate which will be used to make secure connection.
+First of all you need to go to **Creator Developer Console** and create certificate which will be used to make secure connection.
 If you havent done this earlier, you will find usefull informations on [ Creator Device Server](https://docs.creatordev.io/deviceserver/guides/iot-framework/) page.
 The execute the daemon run this command:

 ```bash